SAUDI ARABIA – RIYADH

 Riyadh Zoo.
 Founded in 1957 as a private menagerie for King Saud and the Saudi royal family, the zoo was opened to the public in 1987 and it’s today home to more than 1,500 animals The zoo covers an area of 55 acres, making it the largest and one of the oldest zoos in the Kingdom.

-The zoo exhibits around 1,500 several exotic wildlife animals of around 196 different species, including endangered ones, from around the world like seals, kangaroos, griffon vultures, tapirs, hyenas, lions, monkeys, rhinoceros, gazelles, leopards, tigers, reptiles, elephants and camels.
-The zoo also showcases endangered species of Saudi Arabia, like the houbara bustard bird, Arabian desert leopard, Arabian oryx, etc. The zoo is locally popular for the train ride which gives a 20 minute tour of the entire zoo.
+The zoo exhibits around 1,500 exotic wildlife animals of around 196 different species, including endangered ones, from around the world like seals, kangaroos, griffon vultures, tapirs, hyenas, lions, monkeys, rhinoceros, gazelles, leopards, tigers, reptiles, elephants and camels.
+The zoo also showcases endangered species of Saudi Arabia, like the houbara bustard bird, Arabian desert leopard, Arabian oryx, etc. The zoo is locally popular for the train ride which gives a 20-minute tour of the entire zoo.

-On 21 December 2019, a 24-year old Sudanese national who came to the zoo as a visitor, threw himself into the enclosure of royal Bengal tigers and was severely mauled by one of the female tigress.
+On 21 December 2019, a 24-year-old Sudanese national who came to the zoo as a visitor threw himself into the enclosure of royal Bengal tigers and was severely mauled by one of the female tigress.
 However, the zoo authorities were quick to act and drugged the tigress by firing narcotic shots at her.
 50 SR

 On a Thursday holiday day, this place was mobbed with women and their children.